ametaSan/myRenderer/README.md

 - About

   Now I'm spending some time building a soft-renderer.
 It won't be so noble though, but it's meaningful to me.
 I'm try to build it by C++ from the scratch, using as few libraries as possible.
-Definitely APIs like openGL would NOT be used in this proj.
+Definitely APIs of some specifications like OpenGL would NOT be used in this project.

 - Reference

   I refer the known soft-renderer tutorials, [tinyrenderer](https://github.com/ssloy/tinyrenderer/wiki).
 However, my codes are quite different from the tutorials contents.
 I code mainly with the help of the [tigerbook](https://www.amazon.com/Fundamentals-Computer-Graphics-Steve-Marschner/dp/0367505037).
-After master the knowledge in the book, I try to coding myself.
+After mastering the knowledge in the book, I try to coding myself.
 It's pretty funny.

 - Libraries